-Legal departments are under more pressure than ever before, and are constantly fighting fires on a number of fronts.
-Regulatory and legislative changes, political instability, changing market needs and growing competition all contribute to a growing deal of complexity for legal departments.
-And add to that the need to interface with a growing number of stakeholders across the business who demand quick answers immediately.
+Legal departments are under more pressure than ever before and are constantly fighting fires on a number of fronts.
+Regulatory and legislative changes, political instability, changing market needs, and growing competition all contribute to a growing deal of complexity for legal departments.
+And with it, the need to interface with a growing number of stakeholders across the business who demand quick answers immediately.

 To deal with these pressures, many legal departments are working harder and increasing resources.
-According to the 2018 Chief Legal Officer (CLO) survey by Altman Weil Inc., CLOs cited growing workloads as the number one reason for increased workforce and spending last year.
-However, increasing resources can be out of the question for smaller legal teams – creating a compelling reason to find alternative ways to work smarter by transforming operations.
+With growing workloads, increasing resources might seem like a viable solution.
+For many legal teams with budget constraints, this can be out of the question - creating a compelling reason to find alternative ways to work smarter by transforming operations.

 Boosting interdepartmental collaboration remains a challenge though, especially in organisations where Legal processes are not standardised or automated.
-Not only does this result in the perception that the legal department is a barrier to business, but it also plays on morale.
-As per a CEB study, 90% of legal staff reported feeling that they slow other functions down when they execute their tasks slowly – a clear sign that inefficient processes hinder the ability to provide value.
+When processes are unclear, colleagues across the business may have the perception that the legal department is a barrier to the business, but it also plays on the morale of legal teams.
+As per a Gartner study*, 90% of legal staff reported feeling that they slow other functions down when they execute their tasks slowly – a clear sign that inefficient processes hinder the ability to provide value.